slurpy-films/slurpcord-docs/classes/Bot.md

 ---

 ## slashCommand()
 Creates a new slash command handler for the bot.
+Slashcommands does not work with this as of now.
+Use event().

 **Arguments:**
 - `name` - The name of the slash command.